KHU-MARO/GraduationProject-TA/README.md

-# Autosave
+# Typing Assistant
-The Windows program for Notepad auto save
+The program for Typing Assistant.